 Purpose: Enrolment no. and surname, first name

-How and when can I get my student ID card?
+How and when can I get my student ID card and my Uni ID?

 Where can I validate my student ID card now?